ocaml-flambda/flambda-backend/backend/regalloc/NOTES.md

 The central element of the algorithm is a priority queue.
 At the start of the algorithm, all temporaries are added to the queue using a heuristics to determine their priorities.
-The main loop of the algorithm then extracts the temporary with the highest priority tan tries to assign it to a hardware register.
+The main loop of the algorithm then extracts the temporary with the highest priority and tries to assign it to a hardware register.
 If no hardware registers are available for the temporary, there are three possible ways to progress towards a solution: